PranjalMantri/Bankist-WebApp/README.md

 ## Behind the Scenes
 - The app relies on an array of account objects, storing essential info like owner name, movements, interest rate, and PIN.

 This app was born out of a JavaScript course on Udemy.
-It's not fancy, but it gets the job done.
+It's not fancy, but it gets the job done and is mainly for Learning purposes.
 Dive in, explore, and test it out.

 ## Explore the Bankist App
 [Bankist App](https://659598845827350083ff2e01--imaginative-alpaca-3cbab3.netlify.app/)